 Skip to main content

-Most home EV chargers work in one direction: electricity flows from the grid to your car.
-But a new generation of bidirectional chargers can reverse that flow — pulling energy from your EV's battery to power your home (Vehicle-to-Home, or V2H) or feed it back into the national grid (Vehicle-to-Grid, or V2G).
+Most home chargers run one way: grid to car.
+A new generation of bidirectional hardware can also send power the other way — into the house (Vehicle-to-Home, or V2H) or back to the national grid (Vehicle-to-Grid, or V2G).

-This is no longer a futuristic concept.
-The technology exists, UK regulations now support it, and the first products are arriving.
-Here's what you need to know.
+This is no longer hypothetical.
+The hardware exists, UK regulations support it and the first products are arriving.
+Here's what's worth knowing.

 V2H vs V2G: What's the Difference?

-Vehicle-to-Home (V2H) sends energy from your EV battery to your home's electrical system.
-During a power cut, your EV becomes a giant backup battery.
-During peak electricity pricing hours, you can run your home off your car instead of paying peak grid rates.
+Vehicle-to-Home (V2H) routes energy from the car battery into the house's electrical system.
+During a power cut, the EV acts as backup.
+During peak pricing, the house runs off the car instead of paying peak rates.

 Both require a bidirectional charger — a standard home wallbox cannot do this.